jweinst1/Oblivion/README.md

 ### Lines

 In Oblivion, a line is a data structure that represent a series of points connected by a line.
-It is immutable, like the rest of Oblivon's types.
+It is immutable, like the rest of Oblivion's types.
 A line has both a printable form and a drawable form.
 They are connected via the `->` operator.

 ```
 g = (1,8) -> (44, 9) -> (44,44)